fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 ### Exercises

-Since this part already has lots of things to focus on, databases will not be one of them, and all backend functions will use a predefined set of data, so no database connections need to be made.

-The data used in this part consists of two files: [diagnoses.json](https://github.com/fullstack-hy2020/misc/blob/master/diagnoses.json) and [patientdata.json](https://github.com/fullstack-hy2020/misc/blob/master/patientdata.json).
-You should download the data and put it into a folder called _data_.
-All data modification can be done in runtime memory, so during this week it is *never necessary to write to a file*.
+Simillarly to Ilari's flight service, we do not use a real database in our app but instead use hardcoded data, that is in the files [diagnoses.json](https://github.com/fullstack-hy2020/misc/blob/master/diagnoses.json) and [patientdata.json](https://github.com/fullstack-hy2020/misc/blob/master/patientdata.json).
+Download the files and store those into a folder called _data_.
+All data modification can be done in runtime memory, so during this part it is *not necessary to write to a file*.

 #### 9.12

-Type the create data type _diagnose_ and set up a GET-endpoint for fetching all diagnoses.
-Check with curl, postman to make sure your endpoint is working.
+Create a type _Diagnose_ and use it to create endpoint _/api/diagnoses_ for fetching all diagnoses with HTTP GET.

+Structure your code properly by using meaninfully named directories and files.

-HINT!
-Notice how _diagnoses_ may or may not contain the _latin_ field.
-You might want to check out [optional properties](https://www.typescriptlang.org/docs/handbook/interfaces.html#optional-properties).
+**Note** that _diagnoses_ may or may not contain the field _latin_.
+You might want to use [optional properties](https://www.typescriptlang.org/docs/handbook/interfaces.html#optional-properties) in the type definition.

 #### 9.13

-Create data type _Patient_ and set up a GET-endpoint _/patients_ that returns all patients to the frontend excluding ssn.
-Use the Utility type you wish to make sure you are selecting and returning only the wanted.
+Create data type _Patient_ and set up a GET-endpoint _/api/patients_ that returns all patients to the frontend excluding field _ssn_.
+Use a [utility type](https://www.typescriptlang.org/docs/handbook/utility-types.html) to make sure you are selecting and returning only the wanted.

+Try the endpoint with browser and make sure that _ssn_ is not included in response.

-After creating the endpoint the frontends front page should work and you should be able to see the list of patients.
+After creating the endpoint, ensure that the <i>frontend</i> shows the list of patients.

 </div>

 <div class="content">

 Now let's expand our backend to support fetching one specific entry: Let's create a GET /api/diaries/:id endpoint which should return a specific entry.